Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → General

-from preferences panel.See https://github.com/typora/typora-issues/issues/3766.
+from the preferences panel.See https://github.com/typora/typora-issues/issues/3766.

 → Whitespace / Line Break